Total stability and Auslander-Reiten theory for Dynkin quivers

 From here, Notation \ref{not:bi} readily generalizes to the double pyramid, so that we may refer to arrows perpendicular and parallel to the left wall.
-We need to identify the cokernels of these arrows, which are done separately in the cases $E_6, E_7, E_8$.
+We need to identify the cokernels of these arrows, which are done separately in the types $\mathbb{E}_6, \mathbb{E}_7, \mathbb{E}_8$.
 We label arrows in sequences of triples meshes as follows.